mattrussi/gitlab-com-runbooks/docs/monitoring/README.md

 ### Alertmanager

-We run a single Alertmanager service in our ops cluster.
+We run a single Alertmanager service.
+It runs in our ops cluster.
 All Prometheus instances (and thanos-rule, which can send alerts) make direct connections to each Alertmanager pod.
 This is made possible by: